 6.)
 University of Tennessee at Martin

 The University of Tennessee at Martin is a public university that is a member of the University of Tennessee system.
-The university is located in an agricultural region of the mid-south, and operates a large experimental farm as well as several satallite campuses.
-Due to its rural location, the most prominant departmens on campus (number of students-wise) include the department of agriculture as well as education and nursing.
+The university is located in an agricultural region of the mid-south and operates a large experimental farm as well as several satellite campuses.
+Due to its rural location, the most prominent departments on campus (number of students-wise) include the department of agriculture as well as education and nursing.
 Accolades of the university include being a regionally ranked university, as well as being named one of the best universities for servicemembers and veterans.
-The university also boasts a quality student faculty ratio of 16 to 1.
+The university also boasts a quality student-faculty ratio of 16 to 1.
 Furthermore, 59.6% of classes have under 20 students per class.
-This number is reduced even further in graduate level programming at the university.
+This number is reduced even further in graduate-level programming at the university.

 - Estimated Tuition Per Credit Hour (Out-of-state): $614